Skip to main content

 Free legal help after an illegal eviction

-Contact a law centre
+Contact a law centre.

 Find a legal aid adviser on GOV.UK

-You can filter your search by postcode or category of law.
+Filter your search by postcode or category of law.
 Use the 'housing' filter.

 Find a solicitor on the Law Society website